Curriculum Mission Statement

 “Our knowledge-rich curriculum will empower young people to succeed in a competitive world”

 It is our aim to provide a broad, knowledge rich curriculum that enables our students to develop on a personal and academic basis.
-We provide Careers Education, Information, Advice and Guidance and Relationships and Sex Education (RSE) within the curriculum and offer a wide range of subjects to meet needs of students seeking employment and further education both locally, nationally and internationally.
+We provide Careers Education, Information, Advice and Guidance and Relationships and Sex Education (RSE) within the curriculum and offer a wide range of subjects to meet the needs of students seeking employment and further education both locally, nationally and internationally.

 As a school, we have a responsibility to ensure a rich curriculum that enables young people to succeed in an increasingly unknown future.
 We are proud of the breadth and depth of our curriculum, the academic rigour, the cultural capital embedded, and our whole school drive to develop reading across lessons and beyond.
 In caring for our young people, they can achieve the aims of the Budehaven Curriculum Intent in a personal way in order to be successful.

 “The curriculum is a framework for setting out the aims of a programme of education, including the knowledge and skills to be gained at each stage (intent); for translating that framework over time into a structure and narrative, within an institutional context (implementation) and for evaluating what knowledge and skills pupils have gained against expectations (impact/achievement).”
 Ofsted